elielsantospaes/KC-Houses-Business-Insights/README.md

 The companies should focus the business in houses with condition 3 and 4, that represents 91% of total portfolio.
 Houses with condition 1 and 2 should be discarded, or very well analyzed before be bought.
 The major part of the houses has at lest one bathroom.
 The companies should focus the business in houses the have at least one bathroom to increase the probability of trade.
-Considering the definition of profit estimation, houses with water front presents the highest estimated profit, being 25%, in average.
+Considering the definition of profit estimation, houses with water front presents the highest estimated profit being on average 25%.
 Houses built after 2010, are in condition 3, but the price can be higher than houses built before, even in better condition.
 Buying houses built after 2010, can create good and profitable opportunities.

 ## 6. Next Steps